 The verbal section of GMAT may seem to be different from the math section, but they have a similar feature.
 The results you show depend on the efficiency of your study and preparation.
 The best period for effective preparation is from a month to two months long, and you have to study five days a week with two-three hours devoted to intensive work on the GMAT verbal section.
 One of the methods of getting ready for the test is to get the GMAT materials; but here are some other tips on how to be successful at the verbal section of the GMAT:

 - Read a lot

 It sounds like a clear and boring piece of advice.
 Nevertheless, there is no better way to be good at the verbal part of the test than to dive into the books.
-Reading for fun, you will be absorbed in good written English, seeing excellent structure of the sentences and getting ready for the section of reading comprehension.
-One of the options is to focus on looking through the articles of The New Yorker or The New York Timesto gain a more professional writing style.
+Reading for fun, you will be absorbed in good written English, seeing the excellent structure of the sentences, and getting ready for the section of reading comprehension.
+One of the options is to focus on looking through the articles of The New Yorker or The New York Times to gain a more professional writing style.

 - Do not be over-concentrated on GMAT words

-- Do not try to cover too may sections at a time
+- Do not try to cover too many sections at a time

-The best solution to get ready to every section is to focus on one section at a time.
-You can tackle it during several days, and then identify your progress and goon to the next section.
+The best solution to get ready for every section is to focus on one section at a time.
+You can tackle it for several days, and then identify your progress and goon to the next section.